 Previously, Andre served as the community & small business manager for Vermont Energy Investment Corporation, where he managed social justice initiatives and the implementation of energy efficiency programming in 54 communities within the state of Ohio.

 Andre is a proud graduate and active alumnus of Otterbein University, where he earned a Bachelor of Science in education.
 He is also a very active community member in central Ohio, where he serves as a youth mentor and program developer for a number of service based organizations.

 Andre is responsible for the AICUO affiliate member program, inter-college collaborations, events and educational programming, and the expansion of AICUO's member energy conservation and sustainability initiatives.

 Emily Tully joined AICUO in 2014 after spending three years in Washington, D.C. as the Senior Policy Advisor for a Congressman from Ohio.
 Previous to working on Capitol Hill, Emily spent 5 years in state government working for two different members in the Ohio House of Representatives and the Ohio Senate.
 Emily also managed a successful congressional campaign in 2010 before moving to D.C.

 Emily is responsible for advocating AICUO's policy and regulatory priorities.
-As Senior Director of Government Relations, she lobbies the executive and legislative branches on behalf of AICUO members and crafts policy to reflect member interests.
+As Vice President of Government Relations, she lobbies the executive and legislative branches on behalf of AICUO members and crafts policy to reflect member interests.
 Emily is also responsible for coordinating Independent College Day on Capitol Square.